jackburkhardt/ObsidianKnapper/README.md

 Check out the wiki for documentation, feature timeline, and more.

+## Project Structure
+- `OEIKnapper` - The main project, intended to be a 1:1 representation of the datatypes used in OEI.
+OEI is the tool used by Obsidian for creating dialogue.
+- `OEIKnapperGUI` - A WPF application that runs a GUI for the project.
+- `OEIKnapperTests` - Tests for various functions of OEIKnapper.

 ## Licensing & redistribution

 This is a fan-made project and is not affiliated with Obsidian Entertainment, Microsoft, or any other entity.